 We’re hoping to visit some German Christmas markets at the end of November, which coincides with our wedding anniversary.

-But the most exciting trip we’re planning at the moment is Japan next springtime for cherry blossom season.
+But the most exciting trip we’re planning at the moment is to Japan next springtime for the cherry blossom season.
 I’m scouring as many travel blogs as I can at the moment to put a great itinerary together.

 Emmalene on Socia Media